aerplejn/gentoovirtualmachine/README.md

 ---

-Feel free to fork this repository, customize the script to better fit your needs, or share this with others interested in Gentoo Linux.
+Feel free to fork this repository, customize the script to better fit your needs, or share this with others interested in Gentoo.